-Subsequent to subadviser appointment, VFA Compliance will generally conduct reviews and perform periodic forensic testing in the following manner.
+Subsequent to subadviser appointment, VFA Compliance will generally conduct reviews and performperiodic forensic testing in the following manner:

-VFA Compliance periodically (generally annually) meets with representatives of its subadvisers and complete compliance reviews, including key compliance matters.

-Each subadviser completes a quarterly subadviser compliance oversight questionnaire and information request covering a variety of compliance and operations matters.
+- VFA Compliance periodically (generally annually) meets with representatives of its subadvisers and complete compliance reviews, including key compliance matters. - Each subadviser completes a quarterly subadviser compliance oversight questionnaire and information request covering a variety of compliance and operations matters.
 The information request provides a framework for VFA's quarterly compliance review and assessment of subadvisers.

-VFA Compliance performs forensic testing of compliance with portfolio restrictions, applicable regulations and procedures as part of its compliance program and oversight of subadvisers.
-The forensic tests may be conducted by analysis of reports and data developed by VFA or provided by affiliated or unaffiliated service providers or by monitoring reports provided by a mutual fund's sub-administrator and other mutual fund service providers.
-Forensic tests are generally conducted on a daily, monthly, quarterly or annual frequency depending on the type of test.

-With respect to its oversight of affiliated subadvisers, VFA utilizes information and reporting processes managed by Virtus Corporate Compliance and the Virtus Compliance Committee.
+- VFA Compliance performs forensic testing of compliance with portfolio restrictions, applicable regulations and procedures as part of its compliance program and oversight of subadvisers.
+The forensic tests may be conducted by analysis of reports and data developed by VFA or provided by affiliated or unaffiliated service providers.
+Forensic tests are generally conducted on a daily, monthly, quarterly or annual frequency depending on the type of test. - With respect to its oversight of affiliated subadvisers, VFA utilizes information and reporting processes managed by Virtus Corporate Compliance and the Virtus Compliance Committee.
 Representatives of VFA Compliance also meet with the compliance personnel of VFA's affiliated subadvisers to conduct periodic and annual compliance reviews, and as needed to discuss specific matters.